 Getting to my next country wasn’t the easiest task.
 I did not realize how insane the Sao Paulo traffic would get and calculating to be 3 hours in advance for a 40 minute trip to the airport was apparently not enough time, so I ended up missing my flight.
 I arrived 10 minutes late for the check-in, totally hysterical and hyperventilating, since I had never missed a flight before.

-A lady who had also missed her flight gave me some chewing gum and told me it would all be all right, and she was right.
+A lady who had also missed her flight gave me some chewing gum and told me it would fine, and she was right.
 I could catch the next flight the next morning without any additional charges!
 Going back to the city that evening would be too much of a hassle, so I decided to spend the night at the airport.
 I didn’t get any sleep though since there weren’t many chairs without armrests to lie on.
 I had managed to occupy one, but a homeless woman kept hassling me in Portuguese and was vulturing over the wanted spot so I decided to give up the battle and let her have it.
-I would have probably gotten robbed anyway if I had fallen asleep in it.
+She also gave me vibes that she would rob me once asleep so I didn’t risk it.